-Distinction Weighted average of 70% Merit Weighted average of 60 - 69% Pass Weighted average of 40 - 59% Fail Weighted average mark of 0 - 39%
+Distinction Weighted average of 70% Merit Weighted average of 60 - 69% Pass Weighted average of 40 - 59% Fail Weighted average mark of 0 - 39% a minimum of 100 credits, to include the 60 credit research element, of a 180 credit Master's programme.

-In exercising its powers to award a Master's degree with merit or distinction, an Examination Board may raise the classification of the degree based on the average marks, as set out above where the dominant quality of the full array of module marks is in a higher class.
-Dominant quality in this instance is defined as a minimum of 100 credits, to include the 60 credit research element, of a 180 credit Master's programme.
 Dominance will automatically be considered where the final weighted average mark is no more than 2% below the higher grade.
 Average marks of more than 2% below will not be considered for a dominant quality award.
 Dominant quality will only prevail in deciding the degree classification if no score for a full module, or no two scores for half modules, is more than two classes lower than the dominant class.